 I already submitted a PAN form.
 Do I also need to fill out the Patient Consent Form?

 The Patient Consent Form replaces the PAN.
 The PAN and the Patient Consent Form are valid for 3 years in all states (except Maryland, where it is valid for 1 year).

 If your PAN is still valid, you do not need to fill out the Patient Consent Form yet.

 My Health Plan Denied Coverage for LUCENTIS

 My health insurance plan will not cover LUCENTIS.
 What do I do?

-You and your doctor’s office can file an appeal to your health insurance plan.
-Contact your doctor to find out if filing an appeal is right for you.
+you and your doctor’s office can file an appeal.
+Contact your doctor

 We have resources to help you and your doctor file an appeal.